ITS Policies & Procedures

 6.7 Significant user experience changes must be conveyed to ITS leadership and communicated to the affected audience and ITS User Services.

 6.8 An after-action review will occur in the event of an incident during a change request, or whenever an undocumented change leads to an incident.
-Notes of the session will be documented and shared with ITS leadership.
+For incidents affecting systems that handle PI regulated by GLBA, the review must include an evaluation of whether GLBA compliance was maintained throughout the change process.
+Detailed notes of the review, including any corrective actions and lessons learned, must be documented and shared with ITS leadership.
+This documentation should be retained for future audits and compliance reporting, ensuring transparency and accountability.

 6.9 In emergency cases, actions may be taken outside of change control procedure if approved by the CIO or their designee(s).
 All changes should be documented and reviewed upon the conclusion of emergency.